In the Spotlight

 Listen to what your heartbeat is telling you

 Atrial fibrillation, or 'AFib,' is a common electrical abnormality of the heart that affects millions of people and leads to an irregular and often faster heartbeat.
-With AFib, the top chambers of the heart don't push blood out regularly, which can cause the blood to stay in the heart.
+If you have AFib, the top chambers of the heart don't push blood out regularly, which can cause the blood to stay in the heart.
 When blood doesn't move consistently, it can increase your risk for stroke and other heart-related problems.

 Living a heart-healthy lifestyle can help make your heart stronger and lower your chances for other heart-related problems that AFib can cause.